 Based on technological synergies, it acquired Toyoma Chemical in 2008 to enter the drug business.
 Delving further into the healthcare segment, Fujifilm also brought a radiopharmaceutical company now called Fujifilm RI Pharma.
 It also reinforced its position in existing joint ventures such as Fuji-Xerox which became a consolidated subsidiary in 2001 after Fujifilm purchased an additional 25% share in this partnership.

 In 2010, nine years after the peak of film sales, Fujifilm was a new company.
 Whereas in 2000, 60% of its sales and two-thirds of the profit came from the film ecosystem, in 2010 the Imaging division accounted for less than 16% of the revenue.
-Fujifilm managed to ride out of the storm via a massive restructuration and diversification strategy.
+Fujifilm managed to ride out of the storm via a massive restructuring and diversification strategy.

 Why Did Kodak Fail?

-A lot has been said about Kodak failure to reform itself.
+A lot has been said about Kodak’s failure to reform itself.
 The usual story describes a mummified company stuck in the analog era and incapable of adapting to the digital world.
 Some explained that Kodak suffered from Myopia and didn’t see the digital camera coming while other said that complacency was the cause of the problem since the senior management refused to accept the inevitable even though they were aware of the incoming digital Tsunami.

 While this narrative carries a certain truth, it is simplified and incomplete.
-As mentioned previously, Kodak did build a decent range of digital cameras and managed to rank first in the US sales for a while in the early 2000s.
+As mentioned previously, Kodak did build a decent range of digital cameras and managed to rank first in US sales for a while in the early 2000s.
 Historically, Kodak was the inventor of the digital camera when it developed this technology back in 1975.
-The Rochester company poured billions of dollars in the digital R&D, and like Fujifilm, performed a massive downscaling effort that also cost billions.
+The Rochester company poured billions of dollars into the digital R&D, and like Fujifilm, performed a massive downscaling effort that also cost billions.

 According to the Harvard Business Review: “CEO George Fisher (1993-1999) knew that digital photography might eventually invade, or even replace, Kodak’s core business.
 Doubtless, he and other senior executives were tempted to ignore it.
 To their credit, they resisted that temptation.
 Fisher rallied the troops and aggressively invested more than $2 billion in R&D for digital imaging.”
 An effort pursued by the next CEO Dan Carp who vowed to invest two-thirds of the company’s research and development budget on digital projects.